Information update 28 October

 Monday - Saturday

-Please note that opening times for visiting only remains at 10-3pm.
+Please note that opening times for visiting only is 10-3pm.

 Hand sanitiser will be provided on entry to the cathedral (in the Narthex).
 All entering the cathedral will be required to apply hand sanitiser to ensure appropriate hygiene.